CamIHelpYou/BIC_CalendarSync/README.md

     import getpass<br />
     from bs4 import BeautifulSoup<br />

-Will also need to visit: https://developers.google.com/calendar/quickstart/python to create a 'credentials.json' file to use the google calendar APIs
+Will also need to visit: https://developers.google.com/calendar/quickstart/python to create a 'credentials.json' file to use the google calendar APIs<br />
+NOTE*: Google calendar APIs will have the same permissions as the user who created the credentials.json